Deim0s13/llm-assistant/README.md

 # LLM Chatbot Starter Kit

 This project is a starting point for building an LLM-based chatbot using Hugging Face's Transformers and Gradio.
-The current baseline (version 0.1.0) leverages the instruction-tuned model `google/flan-t5-small` to create a robust multi-turn conversation interface.
+The current baseline (version 0.2.1) leverages the instruction-tuned model `google/flan-t5-small` to create a robust multi-turn conversation interface with enhanced prompt control.

-## Features in Version 0.2.0
+## Features in Version 0.2.1

-- **Enhanced Conversation Context:**
+## Key Features

+### • Enhanced Conversation Context

-  The chatbot maintains multi-turn conversation history, enabling more coherent responses by incorporating previous exchanges into the prompt.
+The chatbot continues to maintain multi-turn conversation history, enabling more coherent responses by incorporating previous exchanges into the prompt.

-- **Externalized Prompts:**
+### • Externalized Prompts

-  The base system prompt is stored in an external file (`prompt_template.txt`), allowing easy updates to the assistant’s initial instructions without modifying the code.
+- **Base Prompt** is stored in `prompt_template.txt`, enabling easy iteration on the assistant’s personality and tone.

-- **Dynamic Instruction Injection:**
-  Specialized prompts are stored in a JSON file (`specialized_prompts.json`) and dynamically injected based on the user's query (e.g., providing a historical quote when requested).
+- **Specialized Prompts** are stored in `specialized_prompts.json` and dynamically injected based on user queries to better tailor responses (e.g., “explain like I’m five”, “give me a fun fact”).

-- **Structured Conversation History:**
-  Conversation exchanges are maintained in a structured format (using dictionaries with `role` and `content` keys), which is neatly displayed by the Gradio interface.

-- **Tunable Generation Parameters:**
-  New UI controls allow you to adjust key generation parameters on the fly:
+### • Keyword-Based Prompt Switching

+A new mechanism scans user input for relevant keywords and loads a specialized prompt when appropriate, overriding the base instructions for that interaction.
+This allows lightweight prompt engineering without hardcoding logic into the model.

+### • Structured Conversation History

+Exchanges are tracked using structured `role`/`content` pairs (user, assistant), improving clarity and ensuring predictable formatting across turns.

+### • Tunable Generation Parameters

+The Gradio interface allows real-time experimentation with the following controls:

-  - **Max New Tokens:** Controls the maximum number of tokens generated.
+- **Max New Tokens**

-  - **Temperature:** Controls randomness in output (lower values yield more deterministic results, while higher values foster creativity).

-  - **Top-p (Nucleus Sampling):** Adjusts how much probability mass is considered for next-token selection.
+- **Temperature**
+- **Top-p** (Nucleus Sampling)

-  - **Do Sample:** Toggle between sampling-based and deterministic generation.
+- **Do Sample**

-  These adjustments enable real-time experimentation to refine output quality and response characteristics.
+These options help shape response style, creativity, and determinism for better control during development.

+### • Debug Logging for Development

+Debug mode (`DEBUG_MODE = True`) outputs detailed logs showing:

+- Which prompt is being used
+- Full context passed to the model
+- Raw generated output
+- Token generation settings

+This allows fine-grained introspection during testing and refinement.

 ## Setup